phetsims/sun/doc/Checkbox.md

 ### Simplified HTML Examples for PDOM
 #### (Suggested) Options for Checkbox in the A11y API
 When creating the common code component, it would be useful to have options to use either a `label` element or an `aria-label` attribute to provide the accessible name for the checkbox.
-Using `aria-labelledby` is a possible option, but likely rarely the best choice for a native HTML input element.

 #### Checkbox with visual label text
 ##### Energy Forms and Changes